C0deRhin0/C0deRhin0/README.md

 ### 🚀 **About Me**
 A **Computer Science** student with a passion for **cloud security**, **offensive scripting**, and **smart contract vulnerabilities**.
 Building tools to break things (ethically) and then fortify them.
 Currently automating defenses with `Bash`, `Python`, and `AWS` while researching SQLi mitigation strategies.

-**🔭 Undergraduate Thesis **: *"Symbolic Finite Automata-based Static Code Audit for SQL Injection Vulnerabilities in LAMP Stack Source Code Via Bash Scripting"* (Ongoing)
+**🔭Undergraduate Thesis**: *"Symbolic Finite Automata-based Static Code Audit for SQL Injection Vulnerabilities in LAMP Stack Source Code Via Bash Scripting"* (Ongoing)

 ---